aceeric/desktop-kubernetes/README.md

 The `new-cluster` script in the repo root is what you run.

-> Before running the first time, you need to do two things: 1) Run `ifconfig` and get the name of your primary network interface.
-2) Decide where on the filesystem you want to store the VirtualBox VM Files.
-Each VM will take up about 6 gigs, and there will be four VMs: the template, and the three nodes.
-So you will need about 24 gigabytes.
-I also recommend you run once with just the `--check-compatibility` option to check the versions of the utilities used by the scripts (curl, etc.) against the tested versions.
+> Before running the first time, you need to do three things: 1) Run `ifconfig` and get the name of your primary network interface.
+2) Determine where on the filesystem you store VirtualBox VM files.
+Each VM will be about 6 gigs, and there will be four VMs: one template, and three nodes.
+So you need 24 gigabytes.
+3) Check the CentOS mirror in the `new-cluster` script and make sure it makes sense for your geography.
+>
+> I also recommend you run once with just the `--check-compatibility` option to check the versions of the utilities used by the scripts (curl, etc.) against the tested versions.
 E.g.: `./new-cluster --check-compatibility`.
 I'm sure there will be differences and you have to decide whether the differences are material.
-(Most probably aren't.)
+Most probably aren't.
->

 To create a cluster for the first time, you run the script as shown below (using your unique values for the network interface name and VirtualBox directory).
 This is just an example: